stevejhiggs/blog/src/content/blog/learning-python.md

 - run `pip -r requirements.txt`
 - open vscode, wonder why it shows all your packages as missing, realise you need to manually set the virtualenv

 All of this set off "This can't be what people actually do, right?" alarm bells in my head and set me off to go find [Poetry](https://python-poetry.org/).
+Maybe I'm using it wrong?

 ### Getting testing running was much harder than it should be